Concord Faculty: Distinguished Credentials. Responsive Support.

 Honors and Achievements: Recipient of Kaplan University’s Social and Behavioral Sciences Outstanding Non-Academic Support Team Award (2017)

 Concord Law School Faculty

-Beau Baez is an Emeritus Professor of Law (Charlotte School of Law) and has taught at several law schools over a two-decade teaching career.
+Beau Baez is an emeritus professor of law (Charlotte School of Law) and has taught at several law schools over a 20-year teaching career.
 Prior to becoming a law professor, he was an attorney with the Multistate Tax Commission in Washington, D.C., where he managed a nationally recognized voluntary tax compliance program.
 In addition to teaching at Concord, Baez hosts a popular academic success YouTube channel called Learn Law Better.
-His videos have been translated from English into 6 languages, and the channel boasts thousands of subscribers in over 150 countries.
+His videos have been translated from English into six languages, and the channel boasts thousands of subscribers in over 150 countries.
 He is also a sought-after coach who helps students around the globe succeed in law school and on the bar exam.

 Education: JD and LLM, Georgetown University; BS and BA, Liberty University

 Publications: “Law’s Failure to Keep Pace with Empirical Science: An Examination of Personality and Emotional Intelligence Testing in the Workplace,” Ohio Northern University Law Review (2014); “Personality Tests in Employment Selection: Use With Caution,” Cornell HR Review (2013)